Borough of Basildon: Transport

-The former Great Eastern service (now Abellio Greater Anglia) operates on the Shenfield to Southend Line.
+The former First Great Eastern service operates on the Shenfield to Southend Line.
 Trains stop at Billericay and Wickford railway station.
 At Wickford, the Crouch Valley Line diverges from the Shenfield to Southend line.

 Three primary routes are within the district.
 The A127 goes through its centre, the A13 goes through the south-east at Pitsea.
 Both these primary routes connect the district with Greater London and Southend-on-Sea.
 At Bowers Gifford at a terminus of the A13's primary status there is a junction with the beginning of primary status for the A130 with runs along a small section of the western boundary of the district.
 The A130 connects the district with Chelmsford.
 The A129 is the major road link between Billericay and Wickford, which are linked via A-Roads to the urban area of Basildon, Pitsea and Laindon by the A176 and the A132, respectively.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Basildon.